chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 </style>
 {% endhighlight %}

-<aside><p>I actually wish that the way in which styles are saved and stored could be improved—after switching to [git](http://git-scm.com), I have a tendency to want to add versioning to all of my projects.
-If there was some sort of [Github Gist](https://gist.github.com) hook or something—Let me know [in the comments](#comments) if you know of anything like what I’m looking for!</p></aside>The injected CSS actually refreshes as well, à la [LiveReload](http://livereload.com), so you don’t need to refresh your browser when saving changes.
+<aside><p>I actually wish that the way in which styles are saved and stored could be improved—after switching to <a href="http://git-scm.com">git</a>, I have a tendency to want to add versioning to all of my projects.
+If there was some sort of <a href="https://gist.github.com">GitHub Gist</a> hook or something—Let me know <a href="#comments">in the comments</a> if you know of anything like what I’m looking for!</p></aside>The injected CSS actually refreshes as well, à la [LiveReload](http://livereload.com), so you don’t need to refresh your browser when saving changes.
 The in-browser code editor isn’t terrible either; it’s running on [CodeMirror](http://codemirror.net).

 {% include heading.html id="brass-tacks" title="Good old Brass Tacks" %}